 Why would you buy a SEAT Leon over so many rivals, especially those from the same Volkswagen parents?
 What has a Leon got that the Golf, Audi A3 and ŠKODA’s Octavia lack?
-Well, one answer is that the current Leon sells through appealing style and a more affordable route to new technology, particularly as buyers look harder at costs in a tough economic climate.
+Well, one answer is that the Leon, now improved with smarter looks and extra media connectvity, sells through appealing style and a more affordable route to new technology, particularly as buyers look harder at costs in a tough economic climate.

 Of all the compact Volkswagen Group models to use the organisation’s hi-tech MQB modular transverse platform, the Leon is the most affordable.
 And it’s at its most popular in the UK in the 1.6-litre TDI form we look at here.